FurryMushroom/UAV_optimization_ICCT/README.md

 # UAV_optimization_ICCT
-Source code of the ICCT paper on UAV deployment optimization.
+Source code of the ICCT paper 'A Collaborative Jamming Algorithm Based on Multi-UAV Scheduling' on an optimization algorithm for UAV deployment.